Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 == Changelog ==

+= [1.0.9] =
+*   New Feature: My Account Address Display Style.
+Added an option in plugin settings to display saved addresses on the "My Account" page as either a carousel or a list.
+*   Fix: Corrected HTML structure for carousel view to ensure proper Swiper.js functionality.
+*   Fix: Ensured "Edit" button works correctly for both billing and shipping addresses by improving data attribute handling.
+*   Fix: Resolved "An invalid form control" error on address forms by correctly managing required states of nickname fields.

 = [1.0.8] =
 *   New Feature: Added an option in the plugin settings to allow administrators to change the text of the "Multi Address Book" menu item on the My Account page.